 - Chlamydia trachomatis is the most common nongonococcal cause of urethritis and is also transmittable through sexual intercourse.
 Chlamydia trachomatis is a small gram-negative obligate intracellular parasitic bacteria.
 The incubation period is usually 7-14 days.
 It is commonly co-infected with Mycoplasma genitalium and Neisseria gonorrhea.

 Other infectious etiologies associated with urethritis include:

-- Mycoplasma genitalium a cause of recurrent or persistent urethritis and is commonly a causative agent in men with nongonococcal urethritis.
+- Mycoplasma genitalium is a cause of recurrent or persistent urethritis and is commonly a causative agent in men with nongonococcal urethritis.
 This organism is small self-replicating bacteria lacking a cell wall.
-This organism can be difficult to detect given its slow-growing nature.
+This organism can be difficult to detect, given its slow-growing nature.

 - Trichomonas vaginalis, a flagellated parasitic protozoal STI, is a common infection affecting the urogenital tract of both men and women.

 - Herpes Simplex virus, a double-stranded DNA virus, can cause a genital infection involving the urethra.

 - Adenovirus is an uncommon cause of urethritis in men.
 However, it should be considered in all males presenting with dysuria, meatitis, and associated conjunctivitis or constitutional symptoms.

 - Treponema pallidum may cause urethritis from an endourethral syphilitic chancre; uncommon.

 - Haemophilus influenzae is an uncommon cause of urethritis transmitted through oral sex from respiratory secretions.